mimiyin/choreographic-interventions-s18/README.md

 ## Week 9 Time

 ### Questions
-   * What is the difference?
-Timing v.
-Pacing
+   * What is the difference between timing and pacing?
-   * What is the timing and pacing of this?
-[Ligeti: Poeme Symphonique](https://www.youtube.com/watch?v=QCp7bL-AWvw) Is there rhythm?
+   * What is the timing and pacing of [Gyorgy Ligeti's Poeme Symphonique](https://www.youtube.com/watch?v=QCp7bL-AWvw) Is there rhythm?

 ### In-class
    * Coding Pacing